tuxBurner/play-twbs3/README.md

 ## Versions
+0.4: Fixed bug with class is rendered out twice when using 'class->"test", added bsSelected for http://silviomoreto.github.io/bootstrap-select/ support.

 0.3: Added inputNumberSpinner to formhelpers and removed _hideInfo because play already brings the _showConstraints option

 0.2: Release for play 2.2.3 and added linkButtonHelpers